FirmwGuy/CEP/docs/L1_BOUND/BONDS-AND-CONTEXTS.md

 - `ctx_*` – ops tags for contexts (`ctx_edit`, `ctx_member`).
 - `facet_*` – ops tags naming closure obligations.
 - `sig_bond_*`, `sig_ctx_*`, `sig_fct_*` – signal families emitted during processing.
+- `meta` – core tag for metadata dictionaries cloned into beings, bonds, and contexts.

 Each pattern must be registered in the lexicon before use so tooling can validate domain/tag pairs at bootstrap.